oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

     * `device` - (Optional) The device name.
 To retrieve a list of devices for a given instance, see [ListInstanceDevices](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Device/ListInstanceDevices).
 	* `display_name` - (Optional) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
-	* `encryption_in_transit_type` - (Applicable when type=iscsi) Refer the top-level definition of encryptionInTransitType.
+	* `encryption_in_transit_type` - (Optional) Refer the top-level definition of encryptionInTransitType.
 The default value is NONE.
-	* `is_agent_auto_iscsi_login_enabled` - (Applicable when type=iscsi) Whether to enable Oracle Cloud Agent to perform the iSCSI login and logout commands after the volume attach or detach operations for non multipath-enabled iSCSI attachments.
+	* `is_agent_auto_iscsi_login_enabled` - (Optional) Whether to enable Oracle Cloud Agent to perform the iSCSI login and logout commands after the volume attach or detach operations for non multipath-enabled iSCSI attachments.
-	* `is_pv_encryption_in_transit_enabled` - (Applicable when type=paravirtualized) Whether to enable in-transit encryption for the data volume's paravirtualized attachment.
-The default value is false.
 	* `is_read_only` - (Optional) Whether the attachment was created in read-only mode.
 	* `is_shareable` - (Optional) Whether the attachment should be created in shareable mode.
 If an attachment is created in shareable mode, then other instances can attach the same volume, provided that they also create their attachments in shareable mode.
 Only certain volume types can be attached in shareable mode.
 Defaults to false if not specified.
 	* `launch_create_volume_details` - (Optional) Define a volume that will be created and attached or attached to an instance on creation.